Lost, and now found.

 Through the lens of empowerment, we aim to significantly improve lives by matching corporations and nonprofits with on-the-ground partnerships to provide humanitarian assistance and create long-lasting impact.

-We are actively seeking out corporations and donors to help us facilitate change within our key intervention areas: infrastructure development such as water and sanitization, education and literacy, livelihood necessities, and non-food item distribution.
+We are actively seeking out corporations and donors to help us facilitate change within our key intervention areas: infrastructure development, such as water and sanitation, education and literacy, livelihood necessities, and non-food item distribution.

 One of the classrooms photographed by Todd at Rhino Camp Refugee Settlement, Uganda